8.15.0.2

 Setting up the Game

-The referee picks 10 equations at random and makes them available to the players.
+The referee picks generates 10 equations at random and makes them available to the players.
 It also puts four cards on the playing field, again visible to all players.
 Finally, it endows its bank with all of the colored pebbles.
 That’s it.

 Playing a Turn